-Answer: Yes, you may elect to cover a child as long as you elect to cover the first child acquired after you retired, within one year of the child's birth or adoption etc. Subsequent eligible child beneficiaries will automatically be covered under SBP.
-You must provide DFAS with the child's name, social security number, date of birth, and if adopted, a copy of the adoption papers, within one year after the child is acquired.
-Evidence of the parent-child relationship is required in order to elect coverage for stepchildren or foster children.
+Answer: Yes, you may elect to cover a child as long as you elect to cover the first child acquired after you retired, within one year of the child's birth or adoption etc. Subsequent eligible children will automatically be covered under SBP.

 Question 8.
 My divorce decree requires that I keep SBP coverage for my ex-spouse.
 What do I have to do?

-Answer: It is important to understand that your spouse's coverage under the SBP stops at the date of divorce, since the status as spouse ends on that date.
-Termination of the divorced spouse's eligibility is automatic under the law, even if the agency is not advised of your divorce.
-You should provide DFAS with a copy of the divorce decree, and a written request to change coverage to former spouse coverage.
-You may make a former spouse SBP election whether or not there is a provision in your divorce decree requiring you to do so.
-Any former spouse SBP election must be made within 1 year of the date of the divorce, whether voluntary or in compliance with a court order.
+Answer: Spouse coverage under the SBP stops on the date of divorce, since the status as spouse ends on that date.
+Termination of the divorced spouse's eligibility is automatic under the law, even if DFAS isn't notified of your divorce.
+If you wish to keep your former spouse as a beneficiary of your SBP, you should send DFAS a copy of the divorce decree, and a written request to change coverage to former spouse coverage.
+You must do this within one year of the divorce date.

 Answer: It depends.
-If you voluntarily elected former spouse SBP coverage and there is no court order or agreement requiring former spouse coverage, then you may make a written election to change the coverage to your new spouse or dependent child anytime after you remarry or within one year of acquiring a dependent child.
+If you voluntarily elected former spouse SBP coverage then you may make a written election to change the coverage to your new spouse or dependent child anytime after you remarry or within one year of acquiring a dependent child.
 However, former spouse SBP coverage that is based upon a court order or written agreement cannot be stopped at your request alone.
 Court-ordered former spouse coverage may be changed to spouse coverage, only if you remarry, and you furnish DFAS a certified copy of a court order that modifies the provisions of all previous court orders and removes any requirement to provide former spouse SBP coverage.
 Former spouse coverage can also be changed if your former spouse dies.

-If the former spouse SBP is based on a written agreement that has not been incorporated or ratified or approved by a court order, you must furnish DFAS a statement (in a format prescribed by DFAS), that is signed by you and your former spouse, which evidences your former spouse's agreement to an election change.
+If the former spouse SBP is based on a written agreement that has not been incorporated or ratified or approved by a court order, you must furnish DFAS a statement that is signed by you and your former spouse, which proves your former spouse's agreement to the change.
 In addition, you must certify either that the court order is valid and in effect or that the statement is current and in effect.